bioexcel/bioexcel-exascale-co-design-benchmarks/CP2K/kernel-benchmark/README.md

 ## How to run

 The executable kernel_benchmark should be run without any input parameters.
 It expects the data subdirectory to be located in the working directory where it executes.
+The executable prints out times obtained using calls to system_clock() to time the initialisation and the time spent running the kernel.

+## Checking results and expected runtime

+A reference output file ./data/Forces.out is provided against which any Forces.out produced by running the benchmark can be compared using the diff command.
+The reference output was produced by running the benchmark after compiling with gfortran version 8.2.0 with -g and default optimisation level (-O0) on a single core of a quad-core Intel i7-3820QM, for which the kernel call takes just over 3 minutes.
+No difference in Forces.out was encountered when running on the same platform with -O3 and -mavx flags, for which the kernel call takes around 60 seconds.